cyberark/conjur-puppet/README.md

 - [Using pre-established host identities (**Conjur Enterprise v4 only**)](#pre-established-host-identity-conjur-enterprise-v4-only)

-Please note that before getting started configuring your Puppet environment, you'll need to load policy in Conjur to define the application identities that you will be using to authenticate to Conjur.
+Please note that before getting started configuring your Puppet environment, you'll need to load a policy in Conjur to define the application identities that you will be using to authenticate to Conjur.
 To learn more about
 [creating hosts](https://docs.conjur.org/Latest/en/Content/Operations/Policy/statement-ref-host.htm)
 or [using host factories](https://docs.conjur.org/Latest/en/Content/Operations/Services/host_factory.html),